seliverstov-maxim/docker-nginx-certbot/README.md

 ## Features

 - **Minimalist Build**: The setup consists of just a few files.
-- **Security Focused**: Maximizes the use of internal mechanisms of Certbot and Nginx for improved security in the configuration.
+- **Security Focused**: Maximizes the use of internal mechanisms of Certbot and Nginx for improved security in the configuration (no hard to undestand sh files which need to be verified).

 ## Steps to Get Started